-- Install vent system in accordance with codes. - Do not operate water heater if flood damaged - Heater should not be installed for High Altitude operation above 10,100 feet (3,078 m). - Do not operate if soot buildup. - Do not obstruct water heater air intake with insulating jacket. - Do not place chemical vapor emitting products near water heater. - Gas and carbon monoxide detectors are available.
+- damaged. • High altitude orifice must be installed for - operation above 10,100 feet (3,078 m) - Do not operate if soot is present. - · Do not obstruct water heater air intake with insulating jacket. - · Do not place chemical vapor emitting products near water heater. - · Gas and carbon monoxide detectors are available.

 Breathing carbon monoxide can cause brain damage or death.
 Always read and understand instruction manual.